The Ingham Tips, Betting, Odds, Horses & More 2025

 Who won the most recent edition of The Ingham?

-In 2023, we saw Loch Eagle win The Ingham.
-The favourite, Detonator Jack, never really got going and wasn’t able to even place in the race.
+In 2024, we saw Robusto win The Ingham.
+The favourite, Gringotts, never really got going and wasn’t able to even place in the race.

 What is the prize money for The Ingham?